wrawra90/ALA_task/README.md

 ## **Methodology to obtain the dataset**

-I decided to use the `galah` R package to download the dataset directly to my computer. `galah` is an R interface to the data hosted by the Atlas of Living
-Australia (ALA), that allows you to effectively investigate the available dataset, apply filters and quality profiles and download the data, including species records and media data.
+I decided to use the `galah` R package to download the dataset directly to my computer. `galah` is an R interface to the data hosted by the Atlas of Living Australia (ALA), that allows you to effectively investigate the available dataset, apply filters and quality profiles and download the data, including species records and media data.

-For that, I first install and loaded the package (from CRAN).
-I then asked for help to read more about the package.
+For that, I first installed and loaded the package (from CRAN).
+I then asked for help, using the help? funciton to read more about the package.
 I also accessed the [galah vignette](https://atlasoflivingaustralia.github.io/galah/articles/galah.html) for extra information and guideline.

 ```r
 install.packages("galah")